Lucsantosg/dedicated/index.md

 {{site.data.keyword.Bluemix}} is an open-standards, cloud-based platform for building, running, and managing applications.
 With {{site.data.keyword.Bluemix_dedicated_notm}}, you get the power and simplicity of {{site.data.keyword.Bluemix_notm}} &mdash; in your own dedicated SoftLayer environment that is securely connected to both the {{site.data.keyword.Bluemix_notm}} Public environment and your own network.
 {:shortdesc}

-All dedicated deployments of {{site.data.keyword.Bluemix_notm}} include the following benefits and features at no additional cost: VPN, private virtual local area network (VLAN), firewall, connectivity with your LDAP, ability to leverage existing on-premises databases and apps, 24/7 on-site security, dedicated hardware, and standard support.
+All dedicated deployments of {{site.data.keyword.Bluemix_notm}} include the following benefits and features at no additional cost: VPN, private virtual local area network (VLAN), firewall, ability to leverage existing on-premises databases and apps, 24/7 on-site security, dedicated hardware, and standard support.

 By default, access to your private {{site.data.keyword.Bluemix_notm}} instance is only accessible from your corporate network.
 If you need the {{site.data.keyword.Bluemix_notm}} environment to be accessible directly from the internet, a mobile device, or a dedicated database, for example, then an additional network security component is required at additional cost.